Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Political System: Three Departments and Six Ministries

-Subordinate to the Department of Imperial Affairs is the Six Ministries:
+Subordinate to the Department of Imperial Affairs are the Six Ministries:

 Copper Mirror of Sui — Shaoxing Museum (Photo by Dongmaiying)